be-fe/iSlider/README.md

 });
 ```

-You can surely pass in more customed params to the extension initialize method.
+You can also pass in more custom params to the extension initialize method.

 ``` javascript
 var islider = new iSlider({